Los Angeles Bus Accident Lawyer

 What Qualifies as a Bus for Purposes of a Bus Accident?

 The Federal Motor Vehicle Safety Standards define a bus as any motorized vehicle capable of carrying more than 10 passengers.
-The category includes school buses, large vans used for public transport, church buses, municipal transit buses, many airport shuttles, tour buses, trolleys, and interstate carriers, such as Greyhound buses.
-Most of these are considered “common carriers” under the law, and are therefore subject to state and federal licensing requirements and other regulations, but it is state law that will determine if bus companies and others are liable for compensating a passenger for injuries sustained in a crash.
+The category includes charter buses, school buses, large vans used for public transport, church buses, municipal transit buses, many airport shuttles, tour buses, trolleys, and intercity buses, such as Greyhound buses.
+Most of these are considered “common carriers” under the law and are therefore subject to state and federal licensing requirements and other regulations, but it is state law that will determine if bus companies and others are liable for compensating a bus passenger for injuries sustained in a crash.

 Greyhound and Tour Bus Accidents

-Another factor that may lead to bus crashes is criminal activity, such as an assault by a passenger on the driver.
-According to Greyhound’s own records, between October 3, 1997 and October 3, 2001, there were 42 incidents in which Greyhound passengers assaulted or attempted to assault the bus driver, or grabbed or attempted to grab the driver, the steering wheel or the brakes while the bus was moving.
+Another factor that may lead to bus accidents is criminal activity, such as an assault by a passenger on the driver.
+According to Greyhound’s own records, between October 3, 1997, and October 3, 2001, there were 42 incidents in which Greyhound passengers assaulted or attempted to assault the bus driver, or grabbed or attempted to grab the driver, the steering wheel, or the brakes while the bus was moving.
 The bus service operator may be liable for damages caused by criminal activity if the criminal activity could have been foreseen and avoided.

-Many of these types of buses, as with school buses, do not have lap or shoulder belts to protect occupants from being thrown around the interior of the bus or ejected in the event of a crash.
+Many of these types of buses do not have lap or shoulder belts to protect occupants from being thrown around the interior of the bus or ejected in the event of a crash.
 While the driver’s seats in these vehicles must by law have personal restraint systems, the passengers may not be so fortunate, because the federal government does not require passenger seat belts.
-The government’s reasoning is that installing them would cost the vehicle manufacturers and bus companies money that, so far, the government believes they ought not be compelled to spend.
+The government’s reasoning is that installing them would cost the vehicle manufacturers and bus companies money that, so far, the government believes they ought not to be compelled to spend.